Angela Perley and the Howlin' Moons: Hey Kid

-The band released their debut studio album, Hey Kid, on January 21, 2014, under the label Vital Music USA and charted at #6 on the EuroAmericana Chart in March 2014.
+The band released their debut studio album, Hey Kid, on January 21, 2014, under the label Vital Music USA and charted at No. 6 on the EuroAmericana Chart in March 2014.
 This "excellent blend of jangly Americana and sexy, reverb-laden rock'n'roll" produced two singles, "Hurricane" and "Athens", which won Angela an International Songwriting Competition Award in 2014.
 Hey Kid is composed of different styles, and "has roots its roots in country, but [...] is a terrific rock'n'roll album".

 Homemade Vision

 Homemade Vision, the band's sophomore studio album, was released on January 22, 2016, under the label Vital Music USA.
 The album was produced by Michael Landolt, who recorded the 10× Platinum album "Songs About Jane" by Maroon 5.
 The title of the album comes from a lyric in the album's first track, "White Doves", and is said by Perley to describe the dreamy and evolved sounds that this album encompasses.
 With two singles released so far, "Electric Flame" and "Your Love", "Homemade Vision tests the bolts on the chicken wire, the only jagged shapes flying through the air being those aimed towards the audience in the guise of beautifully dirty six-string riffs, load-bearing bass runs and tub-thumping percussion".
-Perley has stated that the album has "elements of dreamy psychedelia - lots of effected guitar tones and Hammond B-3 organ - that expands on the band's past work".
+Perley has stated that the album has "elements of dreamy psychedelia – lots of effected guitar tones and Hammond B-3 organ – that expands on the band's past work".